 Silent But Smelly

-If your Dachshund feels like you aren’t giving them enough attention, they will leave a mystery poop and they will not get caught doing it…Even if they have been outside to potty plenty of times.
+If your Dachshund feels like you aren’t giving them enough attention, they may leave a mystery poop in your home and they will not get caught doing it.

-When my husband and I were working on a project in the house one afternoon, within the first hour, I stood up to walk out of the room and there was a fresh pile of poo inches away from me!
-I didn’t even hear my dachshund do it and he was no where to be found.
-So Stealthy!
+When my husband and I were working on a project one afternoon, within the first hour, I stood up to walk out of the room and there was a fresh pile of poo inches away from me!
+I didn’t even hear my Dachshund do it and he was nowhere to be found.